Snowblind019/AWS-Journeys-Edge/README.md

 Carrying forward: when an assume fails, read the trust policy first, every time.
 And the permissions boundary trap I want to drill again, since a boundary that leaves out `sts:AssumeRole` caps the user below the line even when trust and identity both allow it.
 That one's subtle enough that I only half-trust myself on it.

 Small on paper, but this is exactly the granular footing I didn't have on attempt three.

+### 2026-06-17

+Did 4.2 today: policy evaluation logic.
+This is the tree 4.1 was clearing ground for; given an identity policy, a resource policy, a boundary, and an explicit deny, walk the request and decide allowed or not.
+I didn't want to keep reasoning about it abstractly, so I built one S3 bucket and ran the same two calls against it over and over, changing exactly one statement each time so the policy was the only variable.

+The part that actually rewired something was the symmetry, same shape as 4.1 one layer out.
+I stripped every permission off `lab-user` and the read still worked, because the bucket policy granted it directly — same account, an allow on either side is enough.
+Then I gave the user `s3:*` and dropped an explicit deny on `GetObject` into the bucket policy, and the read failed while the list kept working.
+No identity policy but it succeeds, full allow but it's denied.
+That's the same two-headed confusion as the assume-role one, just moved out a level: "no perms but the call goes through" is a resource policy granting it, "I have an allow but I'm denied" is an explicit deny the allow can't punch through.
+Watching the same call flip as I moved one line is what made it land — same account is OR, cross account is AND, and an explicit deny wins wherever it actually matches.

+Carrying forward: when a call surprises me, gather every policy and look for an explicit deny first, then ask same-account or cross-account before I go hunting for a missing allow.
+The nuance I only half-trust is scope — my `GetObject` deny never touched `ListBucket` because it was pinned to `bucket/*` and the list runs on the bucket itself, different ARN, different action, so the deny just doesn't reach it.
+That `/*` versus no-`/*` split reads as a broken policy on the exam when really the deny is landing exactly where it was told to and nowhere else.

+Same footing 4.1 gave me, one rung up the tree.
+The domain is starting to feel like one decision instead of four.